Spread the news: Attendance matters!

 Although members of Team HISD work diligently all year long to prevent students from dropping out and to get those who have left back in class, the purpose of this high-visibility event Is three-fold: to show students: 1) that they matter, 2) that many people care about them, and 3) that they are genuinely missed when they don’t show up.

 It also gives volunteers an opportunity to share information about the many options available to former students and to persuade them to re-enroll and earn their diploma.

-The 2014 Grads Within Reach walk took place on Saturday, Sept.
-6.
+The 2015 Grads Within Reach Walk is scheduled for Saturday, Sept.
+12.